droglenc/NCNRS349/resources/Syllabus-Current.md

 Copying the work of a student from a previous semester is also a violation of this policy.

 If I suspect that you are violating this policy then I will follow the [College's Academic Integrity Statement & Policy](https://my.northland.edu/student-policies/academic-policies/#academic-integrity){:target="_blank"}.
 Note that the penalty for non-compliance can range from a zero on the assignment to failure of the course.

-You can **NOT** work together on the **Capstone Assignment.** Failure to meet this policy will result in a zero for the capstone assignment.

 Please let me know if you have any questions or concerns about this policy.